Food Outreach Ministry

 We’re seeking volunteers of high school age and older to volunteer on Tuesday mornings or afternoons.
 Currently, we are partnering with Sweetwater Mission in Austell to distribute groceries and essentials to approximately 220 families who drive through our church parking lot each Tuesday.

-In addition to volunteer hours, we’re also accepting donations of diapers, baby wipes, baby food and feminine hygiene products.
+In addition to morning and afternoon volunteer hours, we also accept donations of shelf-stable boxed and canned goods (pop top), diapers, baby wipes, baby food and feminine hygiene products.

 Find the list of needed food items here.

 Sign up to pack and deliver MUST Summer Lunch here.

 More than 6,000 volunteers serve through MUST, a multifaceted community ministry connecting people who have a desire to help with those who need help the most.
 Volunteer opportunities include after school tutoring and mentoring; manning the thrift shop or volunteering at the homeless shelter; giving food, clothing, and other items; running in the Thanksgiving Day Gobble Jog; or getting involved in the summer lunch program.
 First Presbyterian Church is a MUST Summer Lunch distribution site.

 Club 3:30 is an afterschool program for kids from local elementary schools.
 We need volunteers to provide a nurturing environment for these kids, helping them with homework, providing them with snack and hosting parties for special occasions.
 Contact Alesia Jones.

 Because Wednesday Night Supper has not resumed, the Mission Council and Club 3:30 would like to invite members of the congregation to assist in a meal for the 24 students enrolled in Club 3:30 on Wednesday afternoons at 5pm.
 Sign up here.